symfony/symfony-docs/cookbook/email/dev_environment.rst

         $container->loadFromExtension('swiftmailer', array(
             'delivery_address'  => "dev@example.com",
             'delivery_whitelist' => array(
-                // all email addresses matching this regex will *not* be
+                // all email addresses matching these regexes will be delivered
-                // redirected to dev@example.com
-                '/@specialdomain\.com$/',

-                // all emails sent to admin@mydomain.com won't be
-                // redirected to dev@example.com too
+                // like normal, as well as being sent to dev@example.com '/@specialdomain\.com$/',
                 '/^admin@mydomain\.com$/',
             ),
         ));

-In the above example all email messages will be redirected to ``dev@example.com``, and messages sent to the ``admin@mydomain.com`` address or to any email address belonging to the domain ``specialdomain.com`` will be delivered as normal.
+In the above example all email messages will be redirected to ``dev@example.com`` and messages sent to the ``admin@mydomain.com`` address or to any email address belonging to the domain ``specialdomain.com`` will also be delivered as normal.

 Viewing from the Web Debug Toolbar
 ----------------------------------